Updated: November 18, 2021

 Nobody has time to inspect every follower.
 But even a quick glance through your follower list can tell you a lot about the makeup of your audience.

 Where do your followers live?
-If you are a local business and a significant portion of your social media audience resides overseas, you might have a problem with your audience.
+If you're a local business and a significant portion of your social media audience resides overseas, you might have a problem with your audience.
 Most fake social media profiles say they are in India, Bangladesh, Chile, Brazil, Pakistan, and the Philippines.
-Pay special attention to followers from these countries if you do not regularly market to these locations.
-If you are an international organization, make sure that your followers are in countries where you regularly do business.
+Pay special attention to followers from these countries if you don't regularly market to these locations.
+If you're an international organization, make sure that your followers are in countries where you regularly do business.

 On Facebook, you can see a breakdown of your follower locations by viewing the People tab under Insights.
 LinkedIn and Twitter have similar audience breakdown features in their analytics.